Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 September was chosen as the preferred month for celebration as, historically, the nomadic people completed their migration from summer to winter camping during this time of the year.
 The path of the caravan of people and animals with yurts and possessions traditionally ended at the new camping area with rituals, games and competitions.

-While planning for the first edition of the Games, the Kyrgyz government encountered financial challenges and criticisms whether traditional games would attract athletes and spectators.
+While planning for the first edition of the Games, the Kyrgyz government encountered financial challenges and criticisms about whether traditional games would attract athletes and spectators.
 But proving critics wrong, the first edition had 583 athletes from 19 countries who participated in 10 different ethno-sports.

 Cholpon Ata remained the home to the 2016 and 2018 editions wherein, 1200 athletes from 62 countries and 2000 athletes from 82 countries participated in the respective tournaments.
 However, in 2022, the 4th edition was shifted to Iznik in Turkey with 3000 athletes from 82 countries participating in 13 sports.